We are not 'all in this together', argues Ben Lindsay, as he...

 It’s a two-way relationship.
 Pastors and leaders of churches also need to step up and let people know that churches can play a major part in helping to reduce youth violence.
 If not, churches in the UK risk fulfilling the prophetic words of Martin Luther King, Jr when he said: “The contemporary Church is so often a weak, ineffectual voice with an uncertain sound.
 It is so often the arch supporter of the status quo.
 Far from being disturbed by the presence of the Church, the power structure of the average community is consoled by the Church’s silent and often vocal sanction of things as they are.”

 There are examples where this isn’t the case.
-Churches like SPACNATION appear to be engaging young people at an incredible rate with criminal pasts.
-Another example is the Oasis network of churches who have set up schools across the country in inner city areas.
+The Oasis network of churches have set up schools across the country in inner city areas.
 Clearly some church movements are using their resources to be part of the solution to the youth violence issue.
 But more needs to be done.
 If not the situation will only become bleaker, and the government and institutions like churches will have blood on their hands and will have no one to blame apart from themselves.

 Ben Lindsay leads Emmanuel Church New Cross in south-east London and has spent most of his career working for and with local and central government tackling serious youth violence in the UK